jlazovskis/vipics/README.md

 	4. When a ball is deleted, the connectors between it and all other balls should disappear.
 	5. Once this is done, work on how to make the connector appear / disappear based on how close the balls at its ends are.
 2. (J) Create visual interface that allows user to show or hide halos.<br>

+*Week of April 8:*
+1. (A/S/V) Work on how to remove cylinders when balls are removed by the user.<br>
+2. (A/S/V) Start thinking about the poster at the end of the semester.<br>
+3. (J) Do project clean up:<br>
+	1. Remove unnecessary files from git repo.
+	2. Make clear installation instructions.